Best Running Lights of 2025

 What we didn’t like: No replacement headbands available from Nitecore

-The NiteCore NU25 has both white and red lights — the white light can be focused as a spotlight on the right, or a floodlight on the left or both at the same time for maximum output.
+The NiteCore NU25 running headlamp is the best affordable run light.
+It has both white and red lights — the white light can be focused as a spotlight on the right, or a floodlight on the left or both at the same time for maximum output.
 There is also a solid red light and red strobe mode which is really nice to have in such an affordable model.
-The headlamp always comes on with both lights, so if you were using a red light and turn it off you have to cycle through the white light options to get back to the red light you were using.

 The headband glows in the dark, making this simple to find at night.
 The actual light can be unclipped from the included headband so you can wear the reflective headband by itself or clip it to one you already own and like better.
 Oftentimes the headband with our headlamps can wear out before the light itself and this makes it simple to switch things up.